mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 ---

-Now that we know how to type simple variables and functions, let's make things a bit more interesting with collections - such as Objects and Arrays in JavaScript.
+Now that we know how to type simple variables and functions, let's make things a bit more interesting with collections.
+In JavaScript, this means Objects and Arrays.

 ## Objects